jsitla/SHELFZE/PRIVACY-POLICY.md

 - Generate relevant recipes based strictly on your available ingredients.
 - Manage your premium subscription status and entitlements via RevenueCat.
 - Send push notifications for expiring items (if enabled).
+- Enable Household sharing so family members can access a shared pantry and credits.

 ### 2.2 AI Improvement & Data Analysis
 We utilize Artificial Intelligence (AI) services provided by Google.